 NEW YORK TIMES BESTSELLER

-The story that unfolds in this book by Georgia Hunter is based on true events.
-Every important movement, incarceration, brush with death and escape described in the narrative actually took place.We Were the Lucky Ones was written after nearly a decade of research.
-Ms.Hunter recorded family narratives, translated old letters and documents, and reached out to every possible person, museum, and organization that might be able to provide records.
-She also traveled to the places described in the book to experience them firsthand.
+Based on true events, Georgia Hunter describes in great the journey of the Kurc family in great detail.
+Each important movement, incarceration, brush with death and escape documented in the book actually happened.
+Ms. Hunter wrote We Were the Lucky Ones after nearly a decade of research.
+She recorded family narratives, translated long forgotten letters and documents, and traveled to the places described in the book to experience them firsthand.

-In spring of 1939, three generations of the Kurc family are living their normal lives in their hometown of Radon, Poland, though the threat of war was in the air.
+In the spring of 1939, three generations of the Kurc family lived their normal lives in their hometown of Radon, Poland, though the threat of war was in the air.
 They talked about the things families talk about such as new babies, upcoming weddings, careers.
-The hardships around them soon became inescapable horrors, changing their lives forever.
+The hardships around them soon became inescapable horrors, and changed their lives forever.

 One family member attempts to flee the continent, while another is forced into exile.
-Others stay put but struggle to escape certain death, either by working horrendous hours on empty stomachs in the ghetto factories or by hiding in plain site as gentiles.
-Motivated by a stubborn will to survive and by the fear they may never see each other again, the Kurcs rely on inner strength, resourcefulness and tremendous inner strength to survive.
+Others stay put but struggle to escape certain death.
+They either worked horrendous hours on empty stomachs in the ghetto factories or hid in plain site as gentiles.
+Motivated by a stubborn will to survive and by the fear they may never see each other again, the Kurcs relied on inner strength, resourcefulness and tremendous inner strength to survive.